 While I don’t embrace every aspect of his theory, I do apply the general recommendations, which I have highlighted below.
 Since his approach is based on the effect of lectins on the blood, I don’t agree with his micromanagement of fruits and vegetables.
 Lectins are compounds in grains, vegetables, and legumes that he warns cause agglutination or clumping of the blood cells.
 These lectins, however, are broken down by cooking, especially with water, by fermentation, and by sprouting.
 Rarely do we eat raw grains, for example.

 The successful way I’ve applied his theory over the years is utilizing the big picture: how much protein people should be getting and from what sources and what types of exercise suit them the best.

 In summary, here’s what I’ve learned in working with thousands of clients over the years:

 If you have O Blood Type, your diet should consist of anything the original humans could have hunted, fished, dug from the ground, or picked from a bush.
-In other words, your best choices include meat and potatoes, nuts and seeds, root vegetables, fruits.
+In other words, your best choices include meat and potatoes, nuts and seeds, root vegetables, and fruits.
 They have strong stomach acid and can easily digest meat.

 They have success as vegetarians, but and they don’t tolerate dairy or grains as well as other types.